aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 ![Task Definition Created](docs/Step4-12.png)

-8. Click on **Clusters** in the left side navigation pane, and then click on **Graviton2ECSCluster** from the list of Clusters.
+8. Click on **Clusters** on the left side navigation pane, and then click on **Graviton2ECSCluster** from the list of Clusters.

 ![Cluster launched](docs/Step4-13.png)

-Review the Service and Tasks and you’ll see no records.
+Review the Service and Tasks, and you’ll see no records.
 This means that although your Task Definition is complete but no Tasks are running, so in the next section you'll create Amazon ECS Service, which will launch a [Load balanced Amazon ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/userguide/service-load-balancing.html) and runs tasks using the task definition you created in this module.

 ## Module 5: Deploy the Application to Amazon ECS